cisagov/get.gov/pages/domains/domains_before.md

 To request a .gov domain, you must be a government employee—or be working on behalf of the government—in a technological, administrative, or executive capacity.
 Requests from officials in a senior role (e.g., a CIO, a city manager) may be processed faster.

 If you have important deadlines to meet, plan ahead and start the request process as soon as possible.
-It may take several weeks for your request to be evaluated.
+It may take around 10 business days for your request to be evaluated.
 The guidance below is meant to help you understand the process and navigate it efficiently.

 ## Purpose of the domain request form